Managing Ladder Fuels to Create a Wildfire Defensible Space Around Your Home

 Manage Non-Vegetation Fuel Sources Around Your Property

 When creating a wildfire defensible space around your home, it is important to consider all non-vegetation fuel sources as well.
 Patio furniture, play equipment, or other flammable outdoor items can also act as ladder fuels and should always be placed at least ten feet apart from each other.
 Wood piles should be stored at a minimum of thirty feet away from any structure, building, or tree on your property.

 Minimize Fire Risk by Working with the Professionals at Vintage Tree Care

 For over 14 years Vintage Tree Care has been providing Sonoma County home and business owners with expert tree care.
 As leaders in the Sonoma County tree care industry, we understand the importance of proper wildfire fuel management to ensure the safety of our community.

-Contact our team today for a property risk assessment or to request a free quote.
+Contact our team today for a property risk assessment or to request an Estimate.
 Our skilled arborists are here to help ensure the health of your trees and the safety of your Sonoma County property for years to come.